 The purpose of this event was to share experiences and lessons learned for social implementation and to discuss them with input from private companies involved in fertilizer development and marketing in Africa and NGOs involved in training farmers.
 The purpose of the meeting was to share experiences and lessons learned for social implementation and to discuss the issues.

 In his opening remarks, JIRCAS President KOYAMA Osamu, expressed his hope that this event would provide an opportunity for stakeholders to discuss how to make Africa's agricultural sector more resilient.
-In their welcoming remarks, Dr. NAGAMINE Tsukasa, former Vice-President of NARO and Chief researcher of the Science and Technology Research Program for Global Partnerships (SATREPS), and Dr. ASANUMA Shuichi, (Special advisor, Economic Development Department, JICA), expressed their expectations for the dissemination of the results of SATREPS projects promoted by JIRCAS.
+In their welcoming remarks, Dr. NAGAMINE Tsukasa, former Vice-President of NARO and Research Supervisor of the Science and Technology Research Program for Global Partnerships (SATREPS), and Dr. ASANUMA Shuichi, (Special advisor, Economic Development Department, JICA), expressed their expectations for the dissemination of the results of SATREPS projects promoted by JIRCAS.

 In the keynote lecture, Dr. Bernard Vanlauwe, R4D Director, Central Africa and Natural Resource Management, International Institute of Tropical Agriculture (IITA), gave a video presentation on Integrated Soil Fertility Management (ISFM) and future opportunities, which he has been working on in sub-Saharan Africa (SSA) for 20 years.